-Note: the temperature setting will not be changed if SET is not pressed (confirmed).
-The display will return to the normal display mode if no key is pressed within 3 seconds.
+The temperature setting will not be changed if SET is not pressed (confirmed).
+After programming the necessary steps for cooking, you can finish programming by pressing the SET continuously until it passed T06 and displays the current temperature.
+You can also leave the controller alone.
+The display will return to the normal display mode if no key is pressed within 15 seconds.